lafith/MultiGarmentNetwork/README.md

 You understand and agree that the authors are under no obligation to provide either maintenance services, update services, notices of latent defects, or corrections of defects with regard to the Software.
 The authors nevertheless reserve the right to update, modify, or discontinue the Software at any time.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 You agree to cite the **Multi-Garment Net: Learning to Dress 3D People from Images** paper in documents and papers that report on research using this Software.

 ### Shoutouts

 Chaitanya Patel: code for interpenetration removal, Thiemo Alldieck: code for texture/segmentation stitching and Verica Lazova: code for data anonymization.

+We thank Twindom and RenderPeople for providing data for the project.